Library Services Code of Conduct

 To ensure your safety and security whilst using the facilities, we operate closed circuit television cameras and engage staff to undertake routine patrols and bring any concerns to your attention when necessary.

 To ensure your own security and that of your belongings, please follow these guidelines:

 - Do not leave your property and valuables unattended.
 Keep them with you always.
 Unattended bags will be considered a security risk and may be removed

 - Be vigilant and report anybody acting suspiciously

 - Ensure that you pack up your belongings and leave the library before closing time

 - Familiarise yourself with evacuation routes and, in the event of an emergency, follow any instructions given to you by staff.
 It is your responsibility to follow University health and safety procedures.

 Theft and vandalism

-- When you leave one of our libraries make sure that all the books or other materials that you are carrying have been properly issued to you.
+- When you leave the library, make sure that all the books or other materials you are carrying have been properly issued to you

 Action taken after a breach of the code